jmayheww/phase-1-project-NomadListApp/README.md

 > ![image](./images/Markdown/cityselction.gif)

-4. ***View a newly created city profile card displaying a snapshot image of the city, full city name, summary description, population, as well as a full itemized listing of quality of life scores that culminates in an overall aggregate city score***
+4. ***View a newly created city profile card that displays a snapshot image of the city, full city name, summary description of the city, city population, as well as a full itemized listing of different quality of life scores and an overall city score ***

 > ![image](./images/Markdown/citycard.gif)